antonioleal/myslackbuilds/README.md

 - Version: 0.5
 - Homepage: https://github.com/cutefishos/qt-plugins
 - Code repository:
+## glibc-local (GNU C library, installs to /opt)
+ The GNU C Library project provides the core libraries for the GNU system and GNU/Linux systems, as well as many other systems that use Linux as the kernel.
+These libraries provide critical APIs including ISO C11, POSIX.1-2008, BSD, OS-specific APIs and more.

+- Category: libraries
+- Version: 2.40
 ## vst3sdk (Software development kit for VST3 plug-ins)
  This allows plug-in developers to create plug-ins in VST 3 format and host developers to load VST 3 plug-ins into a DAW or audio editor.